cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/driver.md

 ## Methodology

 As you can see the driver has many responsibilities and discussing all of them in detail would be beyond the scope of this documentation but it's worth mentioning one guiding principle that applies to most of them:
+Make the driver do as little work as possible in the hot path when processing an auction.

 Because having more time for the solver to compute a solution leads to a more competitive solver every process in the driver should introduce as little latency as possible.
 Also the blockchain is obviously the single source of truth for a lot of the state in the driver and fetching state from the network can be quite slow.